Public shame is one of the oldest social technologies humans have ever invented.

 Eric Clapton said something racist in 1976.
 He apologized.
 He also made transcendent music.
 The man, the apology, and the music are all real.
 I do not have to revoke any of them to be honest about all of them.

 That sentence is structurally impossible inside a shame ritual.
-The list cannot do it.
-The thread cannot do it.
+The list cannot hold it.
+The thread cannot hold it.
 The upvote economy cannot reward it.
+You can.

 What growing up looks like